Over the past year, I’ve been living a dream.

 This is my second Fathers Day, but the first year I can actually say, I feel like a father.
 No, I’m not just referring to the salt and pepper strands of hair that have slowly infiltrated my beard and sideburns.
 This Fathers Day is special because I’ve spent the last year being what many would describe as an active father.

 I take my son to school and pick him up every day.
 I change his diapers, cook and serve his food, take him to the doctor [sometimes along] when needed and cater to his ever-growing curiosity and sense of independence.

 He knows most of his major body parts including eyebrows, eyelashes, finger nails and butt because of me.
 He knows how to dunk a basketball, how to celebrate afterwards and how to impersonate the sound a fire truck makes because I taught him.
 He eats blackberries, lentils, kale, salmon, curries and any version of rice and beans we have because that’s what his Dad makes for him.I'm damn proud of our son and myself for having contributed to who he is.
 I'm convinced he wouldn't be the loving, resilient and happy baby we know if I were a less active and attentive parent.
 Click To Tweet

-Whenever Mrs. r&R and I are just lounging around the house after a long day, we often have these deeply reflective moment.
-We think out loud about how amazing our lives will be when we own more of our time.
+Whenever Mrs. r&R and I are just lounging around the house after a long day, we often have these deeply reflective moments.
+We think aloud about how amazing our lives will be when we own more of our time.
 How free we’ll feel when money doesn’t occupy as much real estate in our minds as it does today.